noiseprotocol/noise_spec/noise.md

       * Sets `message_patterns` to the message patterns from `handshake_pattern`.

   * **`WriteMessage(payload, message_buffer)`**: Takes a `payload` byte sequence
    which may be zero-length, and a `message_buffer` to write the output into.
+Performs the following steps:

       * Fetches and deletes the next message pattern from `message_patterns`, then sequentially processes each token from the message pattern: